rhaleblian/pirix/README.md

 ## Goodies

-If you want the atlantis demo,
+If you want the demos,

-    cd src/demo/atlantis
+    cd src/demo
     make install

 The executable will in be that directory.